opendocsg/opendoc-sensor-data-exchange/User Guide/Browse Topics.md

 - Edit own topic only
 - Subscribe to the topic

-As a subscriber you can:
+As a Subscriber you can:

 - See the topic overview
 - See folders and its subfolders within the topic